Dragonar Academy: Dragons

 Mordred was the dragon Par of Prince Julius Lautreamont.
 As his dragon grew older, Julius discovered that Mordred had a malevolent aspect to his personality that was born from his ancestral memory as a descendant of the dark kingdom of Nehalennia and that it was slowly taking him over.
 To that end, Mordred conspired with the prince to kill himself, hoping that it would also kill his evil side.

 Unfortunately, Mordred's evil side was able to escape the death of its body and possess Julius.
 When the Paladin spared Julius's life, he unwittingly allowed Mordred to survive as well.
 Mordred later tries to possess Eco in order to fully revive himself, but Navi resists his attack, which allows Ash and Eco to defeat and forcefully expel him.
 His spirit flees and is last seen flying to the east.
-In the manga series, Mordred is later revealed to be female who also has a humanoid form that resembles an evil version of Eco with heterochromiatic eyes and navy blue hair along with a set of ark that based off her dragon form.
+In the manga series, Mordred is later revealed to be female who also has a humanoid form that resembles an evil version of Eco with heterochromiatic eyes and navy blue hair along with a set of ark based on her dragon form.